Sign In Forgot Password

 Arranging Kaddish for a Loved One

-The obligation to say Kaddish extends to close family members including children (daily for the first eleven months) and siblings/parents/spouses (daily for the first thirty days after burial).
-When this is not possible, another person can do so on your behalf.
-One time-honored custom is to donate money to a Jewish institution that promotes Torah learning and prayer and have a volunteer from that institution recite kaddish on behalf of your loved one.
-Skokie Valley is available to provide this service to you.
-Dedicated shul volunteers or rabbinic leadership will recite kaddish at each service with the name of your loved one in mind, and on yarzheits we will learn Torah in his or her memory.
-All funds donated through this program will go towards supporting Torah learning and Jewish practice for the community.
+Kaddish is an obligation for children (for 11 months) and siblings/parents/spouses (for 30 days).
+When this is not possible, another person can say kaddish on your behalf.
+A time-honored custom is to donate money to a Jewish institution that promotes Torah learning and prayer and a volunteer from that institution will recite the mourner’s kaddish.
+When needed, Skokie Valley is available to provide this service.
+Dedicated shul volunteers or rabbinic leadership will recite kaddish at each service with the name of your loved one in mind, and on yahrzeits we will learn Torah in his or her memory.
+All funds donated through this program will go towards supporting Torah learning and Jewish ritual.